 - Will it start from cold but not hot?
 No / Yes

 Clicking on the answer link from the diagnosis of your car not starting will direct you to the cause and fix.
-If you have access to car diagnostic software, you can plug it into the OBD2 port to view any error codes and try erase them.
+If you have access to car diagnostic tool, you can plug it into the OBD2 port to view any error codes and try erase them.

 Before you begin to self diagnose and stress out, try to cover some basics such as: